open-telemetry/oteps/text/0240-Sampling_Configuration.md

 ## Limitations of composite samplers

 Not all samplers can participate as components of composite samplers without undesired or unexpected effects.
-In general, samplers can update trace-state regardless of their sampling decision, and can maintain internal state as well.
+In general, samplers can update trace state regardless of their sampling decision, and can maintain internal state as well.
 A good example for this are rate limiting samplers which have to keep track of the rate of created spans and/or the rate of positive sampling decisions.
 Such samplers assume that their sampling decisions will be honored by the tracer at the face value in all cases.

 A special attention is required for [consistent probability](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#consistent-probability-sampler) (CP) samplers.
 The sampling probability they record in trace-state is later used to calculate [_adjusted count_](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#adjusted-count), which, in turn, is used to calculate span-based metrics.
 Mixing CP samplers with other types of samplers in most cases will lead to incorrect adjusted counts.
 The family of CP samplers has its own [composition rules](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#composition-rules), which correctly handle composing multiple CP samplers.

 There are other choices for defining the behavior of Logical-Or and Logical-And composite samplers.
 One such option would be to allow consequent component samplers of Logical-And to see the trace-state as modified by their predecessors in the list.
-However, this would seem to violate the expectation that the trace-state as accessible via the `Context` parameter for [`shouldSample`](https://opentelemetry.io/docs/specs/otel/trace/sdk/#shouldsample) represents the values as left by the span parent rather than the predecessor samplers.
+However, this would seem to violate the expectation that the trace state as accessible via the `Context` parameter for [`shouldSample`](https://opentelemetry.io/docs/specs/otel/trace/sdk/#shouldsample) represents the values as left by the span parent rather than the predecessor samplers.

 ## Example